strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 <!--more-->

-It is true that a range of connectors already exist for Kafka Connect but these vary in maturity and license.
+There are already many connectors for Kafka Connect, of varying maturity and license.
 Some are mature and well maintained, whereas others lack provenance and there is little effort in standardising on configuration options.
 The new Camel Kafka connectors offer new options - the ability to connect to a wealth of external applications with the maturity and maintenance which comes from the Camel community.